jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 This final battle has an even more straightforward question.
 Do you appreciate your importance to life on Earth?
 Do you realize you must solve your problems with modern tools?
 Do you realize it's your natural right to have a happy life?

 If you don't, we're stuck using adaptions as out of place as camels trying to swim in the Amazon.
-Driving to work in Boston blizzards, forcing people to call into call-centers, depending on doctor writing to record our medical histories.
+Burning coal in the Sunshine State and driving to work in Boston blizzards, makes as much sense as forcing people to call into call-centers after a car crash, and depending on doctor writing to record our medical histories.

 All that's old technology.
 If we keep using it, we'll lose the game.
 This shouldn't sound dramatic.
 I'm not trying to scare you.
 But seriously, if we stop playing evolution, what do you think happens?

 Society has no magic button.
 No divine player who'll evolve for us.
 You're retirement fund, college education, the money in your bank, are all creations of our civilization.
 The extras and antagonists inside the Soviet Union, the Kingdom of France, the Roman Empire all had pieces of paper making them protected or rich.

 When the player gods of these civilizations lost their games, all that paper money, social status, and retirement funds meant nothing.
 Nothing at all!
-Good riddance, you might say, and I'd agree, but complete failure isn't the best way to play the game.
+Good riddance, you might say, but complete failure is never the best way to play the game.

 You are on the frontline.
 You are the one in the game that's supposed to keeping doing the hard work and update society bit by bit to the new age with the majic of new tools.